uwefladrich/scriptengine-tasks-ecearth/docs/sphinx/source/getting-started/installation.rst

 ************

-The ScriptEngine tasks for EC-Earth require a Unix(-like) operating system and Python3.
+The ScriptEngine tasks for EC-Earth require a Unix(-like) operating system and Python 3.

 The package supports two different installation methods:

-    * Installation using conda;
+    * installation using conda;
-    * Installation from source.
+    * installation from source.

-The next sections below will detail the procedure to install the package for both of the above recommended methods.
+The sections below will detail the procedure to install the package for both of the above recommended methods.

 Packages for the ScriptEngine tasks are also provided at PyPI and can be